 Step 9.
 Check Your Classic car Every 30 days Minimum

-Ideally (but not essential for short periods), you’ll go and check on the car monthly.
-During this check, you should:
+Whilst steps 1 to 8 will help you prepare your classic car for long term storage, ideally (but not essential for short periods of less than a month), you’ll want to go and check on the car.
+During this periodic check, you should:

 - Check the battery conditioner is happy.